liyanchang/yubikey-setup/README.md

         - Dropbox: `Enter your secret key manually`
         - Gmail: `Can't scan it?`
         - Github `Enter this text code`

-Note: There is a way to configure a long press to enter the TOTP password, but given that I expect you to have many TOTP codes, this seems pretty useless.

 ## Notes